algosec/prevasio-cicd-container-security-action/README.md

 ---
 ### Configurations
-Create a new client id and client secret in your Algosec Prevasio account using our user management module.
+Create client id and client secret in your Algosec Prevasio account using our user management module.
 Add AlgoSec credentials to your github repo's secrets.
 Note:
 * GitHub and AlgoSec credentials are mandatory in order to run the action.